Dino Minichiello: Triumph Capital

 In 2009, Dino decided to capitalize on the abundance of ideas and opportunities he was encountering within his social and business network.
 He began raising venture capital for underfunded start-ups to such an extent that he closed Minichiello; taking a detour from fashion to found Triumph Capital, a private equity and investment banking firm, with the idea of bringing under-funded, ahead-of-the-curve projects into new levels of profitability.
 In 2014, Dino and his team established an ambitious, live-event media and post-production company to feature under-publicized Mixed Martial Arts events.
 It was christened Takedown Fight Media.
 Takedown produced a publicity package that was sold and distributed to networks across the globe.
 Ken Pavia was made director of business development and Takedown quickly acquired the participation of more than 30 international MMA organizations.
 After suffering a personal financial loss trying to stop shares plummeting on a stock market short, Dino closed Triumph Capital.

 Cattivo Ragazzo

-Before Dino’s father passed away in the summer of 2014, Dino made a “beautiful promise” to him: to return to the family legacy of bespoke fashion.
-True to his word, in 2016 Dino launched an edgy, exclusive bespoke menswear under the defiant label, Cattivo Ragazzo, (meaning “bad boys” with chivalry).
-Taking the Minichiello "new world attitude" to new heights, each garment simultaneously embraced and broke the classic mold.
-Dino’s personalized silk linings captured the untamed individuality unique to each client, and polished it with the impeccable and knowing detail of classical Italian bespoke tailoring.
-This ability to recognize and represent North America’s obsession with individualism and capture it under the coveted European standing of class, inspired an intense client following.
-Custom orders streamed in from sports professionals such as Bob Lenarduzzi; MMA fighter and columnist, Cheick Kongo; professional freeride mountain bike athlete, Geoff Gulevich; pro skateboarder, Cameo Wilson; Hall of Famer, Al Wilson; entertainer, Jim Byrnes; actors, Aleks Paunovic and Peter Shinkoda; and film producer, Gabriel Napora.
+In 2016 Dino launched a menswear label, Cattivo Ragazzo, (meaning “bad boys” with chivalry).

-Cattivo Ragazzo, continues to cater to its bespoke clientele, while moving online with a new up-and-coming, masculine chic ready-to-wear collection.
+Cattivo Ragazzo, continues to cater to its bespoke clientele, while moving online with a new masculine ready-to-wear collection.

 Snap Brands

-With the slow down of retail during the Covid pandemic lockdowns in 2020, Dino and his team leveraged the opportunity to incubate their most visionary project to date under Snap Brands.
-Snap Brands is a direct-to-consumer (D2C) telehealth company that uses voice technology and audio biomarkers to instantly analyze the nutritional needs of its customers, with extreme accuracy.
-Snap Brands analytics result in personalized recommendations of select types and combinations of high quality health supplements and functional mushroom based health products, under the Snap in-house ÜRSTAX brand.
-Snap Brands partners with, acquires, develops, distributes and sells health and wellness products and services as part of its ecosystem.